ndhays/redux-cablecar/README.md

 This creates a circular message flow between the client (Redux) and the server (ActionCable).

-However if `CableCarOptimistic: true` is in the action payload, then the action will be sent to both the Rails Server, in addition to being propagated up thru the Redux middlewares.
+However if `optimistic: true` is in the action payload, then the action will be sent to both the Rails Server, in addition to being propagated up thru the Redux middlewares.
 These actions are considered 'optimistic' updates since when news comes back from the server it may conflict with changes that have already been made on the client. *Caution!*

 **optimistic action:**
 `--> CLIENT dispatches action --> middleware --> server AND next middlewares/reducers`